LastPass Review 2024: Has It Earned Our Trust?

 Is LastPass trustworthy?

-LastPass’ trustworthiness has come into question with two back-to-back breaches in August and November of 2022.
-All customers are urged to change their passwords immediately and enable multifactor authentication on all accounts.
+LastPass’ trustworthiness has come into question with two back-to-back breaches in August and October 2022.
 Competitors Keeper and 1Password both boast similar levels of security without data breaches or being hacked.

 +